 - Possession of advanced academic degree(s);

-- TOEFL scores (for international students only — Institutional code 4892 / Department Code 38)
+- TOEFL scores — total score of 95 or higher required (for international students only — Institutional code 4892 / Department Code 38)

 - Letters of recommendation; and

 - Course by Course evaluation of dental school transcripts — for international applicants (only evaluations by ECE will be accepted).

 NOTE: The faculty in the Department of Orthodontics, at University of the Pacific, Arthur A Dugoni School of Dentistry believe that residency program participation in the Postdoctoral Dental Matching Program is fair and beneficial to applicants.
 We also believe that Match participation is in the long-term best interest of the specialty.
 Therefore, we have decided to interview applicants who are applying exclusively to programs participating in the Match.

 The school reserves the right to modify or change admission standards or requirements at any time without prior notice and effective immediately.
 The information provided on this site cannot be regarded as creating a binding contract between the student and the school.